Point La Jolla and the California Sea Lion

 With the increase in the sea lion population, Point La Jolla has become a popular tourist destination for the public to view these wild animals close up.
 As a result, interactions between sea lions and the public have increased.

-Members of the public have been observed trying to touch, take "selfies," and get as close to sea lions as possible which is a potentially dangerous situation for both the public and the animals.
+Members of the public have been observed trying to touch, take selfies, and get as close to sea lions as possible which is a dangerous situation for both the public and the animals.

 Additionally, sea lion pupping season, which typically begins in early May and concludes in October, is a very important time for mother sea lions and their young to bond, nurse and learn to swim.
-Human interactions with adult sea lions and their young during this important time could potentially result in injury or abandonment of sea lion offspring and aggressive behavior from adult sea lions.
-These interactions are not only dangerous for both humans and wildlife it may actually be a violation of the federal Marine Mammal Protection Act which helps to safeguard these animals.
+Human interactions with adult sea lions and their young during this period could result in injury or abandonment of sea lion offspring and aggressive behavior from adult sea lions.
+These interactions are not only dangerous for both humans and wildlife, it may be a violation of the federal Marine Mammal Protection Act which helps to safeguard these animals.

 In an effort to moderate close interactions with the public and the sea lions the City issued a temporary seasonal closure of Point La Jolla via Emergency Coastal Development Permit No. 2572053 from Aug.
 10, 2021, through Sept.
 15, 2021.
 Below is a boundary map of the area included in the 2021 emergency closure.

 Additional Information/Relevant Documents